scaleway/scaleway-cli/README.md

-        build <path>                    build an image from a file commit <server>                 create a new image from a server's changes cp <server:path> <path>         copy files/folders from a server's filesystem to the host path create [options] <image>        create a new server but do not start it events                          get real time events from the API exec <server> <command>         run a command in a running server export <server>                 stream the contents of a server as a tar archive history <image>                 show the history of an image images [options]                list images
+        build <path>                    build an image from a file commit <server>                 create a new image from a server's changes cp <server:path> <path>         copy files/folders from a server's filesystem to the host path create <image>                  create a new server but do not start it events                          get real time events from the API exec <server> <command>         run a command in a running server export <server>                 stream the contents of a server as a tar archive history <image>                 show the history of an image images                          list images
         import                          create a new filesystem image from the contents of a tarball info                            display system-wide information
-        inspect <item> [otherItems...]  return low-level information on a server or image kill                            kill a running server
+        inspect <item> [otherItems...]  return low-level information on a server or image kill <server>                   kill a running server
-        load                            load an image from a tar archive login [options]                 login to the API
+        load                            load an image from a tar archive login                           login to the API
         logout                          log out from the API
-        logs <server>                   fetch the logs of a server port                            list port security for the server pause                           pause all processes within a server ps [options]                    list servers
+        logs <server>                   fetch the logs of a server port                            list port security for the server pause                           pause all processes within a server ps                              list servers
         pull <image>                    pull an image or a repository push <image>                    push an image or a repository rename <server>                 rename an existing server